Legaeldan/siobhan-mcgowan-photography/README.md

 - A text prompt for the user to contact should they encounter this page.

 ## Features Left to Implement

+**Features that would possibly be implemented at a later date after more research are as below:**

+- A faster method of returning the users purchased images.

+- A way to change images when uploading to include the content-disposition option as attachment in the meta-data of images sent to S3.
+This will allow users to just download instead of view the image, and then save.

+- A feature to offer the users more options of one item, such as pjhysical prints and shipping.
+(This is not yet provided by the business.)

 # Information Architecture